A working family farm

 Regenerative agriculture aims not just to maintain the land, but to improve it by continually returning vital nutrients to the soil.
 Instead of monoculture (one crop, such as corn, planted at a time), we aim to plant mixed crops (so, a cover crop of red clover mixed with the corn).
 Instead of fertilizers and pesticides, we are working to plant crops that can be tilled back into the land, and making use of non-chemical solutions such as compost tea.
 Rotating mixed groups of livestock (cows, sheep, pigs, poultry) through the fields adds nutrients from manure and improves the soil balance.

-This will be a challenge!
+This is a challenge!
 Traditional monoculture only farms the top couple of inches of soil, and relies heavily on chemicals, so we have a lot of work to do to restore soil health.
 And we expect to have a few missteps and failures as we learn.
 (If you visit, you might be able to see them!)
 But we’ll keep you posted about our progress on this page, as well as on our Facebook and Instagram accounts.

 Updates!